breebrowder/flavor-fanatics/README.md

 ![](https://github.com/breebrowder/flavor-fanatics/blob/gh-pages/img/flav_fan.png)

 ### Project demo of a recipe application that works by entering a keyword ingredient in the search query and then returning a list of recipes that include that ingredient.
-Try it out [here](https://breebrowder.github.io/flavor-fanatics).

 ## About the Developer  💬